Deforestation in New Zealand: Recent history

-By the 1970s the environmental movement started direct action to protect New Zealand's forests.
+By the 1970s, the environmental movement started direct action to protect New Zealand's forests.
 Notable direct action campaigns were at Pureora Forest with Stephen King and the West Coast with the Native Forest Action Council and Native Forest Action.
 All native forest logging on public land ended in 2002 when the Labour-led government upheld its election promise to stop the logging.

-In 2005 forestry covered over 80,000 km2, or 29% of the country, made up of 63,000 km2 of native forest and 17,000 km2 of planted forests.
+In 2005, forestry covered over 80,000 km2, or 29% of the country, made up of 63,000 km2 of native forest and 17,000 km2 of planted forests.
 That Stats NZ estimate was made up of areas over 0.5 ha with at least 10% crown cover and a potential minimum height of 5 m at maturity.

 Other measurements vary, so that one 2010 estimate, based on MPI figures, put native forest at 65,000 km2 (24%) and total tree cover at 30%, but another that same year said 31.40% of New Zealand was covered by forest.
 This does not include orchards or trees in parks.
 This figure has been slowly but steadily rising since 1998.
 By 2018 the estimated planted area had risen to 17,300 km2.

 Forest protection

 Many legal avenues now exist to protect New Zealand's native forests.
 The Resource Management Act, a major Act of Parliament that was passed in 1991, affords any natural environment a level of legal protection through the resource consent process.
 The logging of native trees is governed by a permit system administered by the Ministry for Primary Industries (MPI) and must be shown to be sustainable.
+The number of sawmills registered for cutting native trees dropped from 672 in 1959, to 652 in 1984 and in 2024 there were around 150 Sustainable Forest Management permits.

 MPI also formulates policy on national and international illegal logging.

 In 2014 special legislation was passed to allow the extraction of large numbers of rimu trees which had toppled in a storm in the South Island.
 In early periods, rimu was the timber widely used in construction.
 After 1950, it was replaced with treated exotic Pinus radiata, but small amounts were milled for furniture into the 1990s.